 No matter how big or small your project is, building a website can be a complex task.
 It not only requires a sizable investment, but it can take quite some of your time as well.

-Here are a few tips that can make your web design process smooth-running and save you the effort:
+Here are a few tips that can ensure your web design process runs smoothly:

 - Establish proper communication: Communicating with your team is important throughout the entire website development timeline.
 Your designers should engage you in the project to effectively develop a site that represents you, your business and your offerings.
 They should actively report on their progress and completed tasks so that you can easily track the process.